jasonhancock/cloudstack-client-generator/README.md

 Camel Case
 ----------
 You can either choose to have generated code with the same variable names than in the documentation, `securitygroupnames` for instance, or to have them in camel case, like `securityGroupNames` by setting `use_camel_case` to `true` in the configuration file.
+This has been deprecated for the php client and setting it to true will have no effect.

 Debuging
 --------